CaptainOtto/unity-package-template/README.md

 Unity Package Template is a github repository containing a unity package for reusable template when creating unity packages.

-To use this package simply add from unity package manager or follow the installation process below.
+To use this package simply use the add green "Use this template" button above.

-After that just read the rest of the Readme below and read documentation to know more.

 If there are any questions feel free to message me here!